PdxCodeGuild/Full-Stack-Day-Class/notes/py-app-structure.md

         MORE_YOUR_SOURCE.py
 ```

-The top level `PROJECT` directory is the **project root**.
+The top level `PROJECT_NAME` directory is the **project root**.

-If you are on macOS or Linux, I have a bash script that will perform all of these steps for you: [app-init.sh](/bin/app-init.sh).
+If you are on macOS or Linux, I have a bash script that will perform all of the following steps for you: [app-init.sh](/bin/app-init.sh).

 ## 1. Create Project Root